obbardc/pifactory/README.md

 * guest reboots after grub starts, although this is not too much of a problem
 * debootstrap option "--variant=minbase" when making base images?
 * pifactory_setup makes my computer freak out afterwards :-(
-* wait to shutdown cleanly before killing !
+* wait for guest to shutdown cleanly before killing !
+* connect using public key encryption instead of password!